leoz0214/FoodHygieneAnalysis/factors/REPORT.md

 ## Background

 The Food Hygiene Rating scheme operates in England, Wales and Northern Ireland.
-Many types of businesses must be inspected and given a score, ranging from restaurants to manufacturers to schools.
+Many types of food businesses must be inspected and given a score, ranging from restaurants to manufacturers to schools.
 The scheme was established in 2010, and inspections have occurred regularly since.
 And establishments are located in both more affluent and more deprived areas.
 Furthermore, people of various races and ethnicities own establishments, promoting various foreign cuisines we cherish on a regular basis.

 Due to these differences, a thorough analysis of factors and their links with food hygiene standards has been performed, with the following factors investigated to discover any insights in food hygiene variations: